 See all problems of the 2003 Dodge Durango.

-The car involved is a 2001 Dodge Durango.
-The VIN of the problem Durango is 1B4HS28N21_.
 A recall for the upper ball joints was issued, however, dealer stated that the parts were not available this had been going on for two months.
 Recall campaign; the consumer stated that she has had lifetime brakes installed on her vehicle twice.
 4wd shaft was replaced twice.
-The failure date was Tue., Dec.
-14, 2004.

 See all problems of the 2000 Dodge Durango.